FBimage

 Solar PPA Vs. Full Ownership

-When you compare a Solar PPA Vs. buying solar panels, you realize just how bad a solar PPA is for homeowners.
+When you compare a Solar PPA Vs. buying solar panels, you realize just how a solar PPA is for homeowners.

 Solar PPA Power purchase agreement VS Loan diagram

 When you get a Solar Loan, you will own your solar panels.
-You get all of the benefits: The tax credit, NEM, increase in your home’s value, savings over utility bills, and complete ownership of your own property.
+You get all of the benefits: The tax credit, NEM, an increase in your home’s value, savings over utility bills, and complete ownership of your own property.

 For more answers to going solar – Solar FAQ